Compliant mechanism

 In mechanical engineering, a compliant mechanism is a flexible mechanism that achieves force and motion transmission through elastic body deformation.
 It gains some or all of its motion from the relative flexibility of its members rather than from rigid-body joints alone.
 These may be monolithic (single-piece) or jointless structures.
 Some common devices that use compliant mechanisms are backpack latches and paper clips.
 One of the oldest examples of using compliant structures is the bow and arrow.
+Compliant mechanisms manufactured in a plane that have motion emerging from said plane are known as lamina emergent mechanisms or LEMs.

 Design methods

-Compliant mechanisms are usually designed using two techniques:
+Compliant mechanism design continues to be an active area of research in the mid 2020s.
+Many methods have been developed for compliant mechanism design, broadly in two categories:

-Kinematics approach
+Kinematics approaches

+Kinematic synthesis regards compliant mechanisms as discrete combinations of rigid and compliant elements.

+Pseudo-Rigid Body Model

-Kinematic analysis can be used to design a compliant mechanism by creating a pseudo-rigid-body model of the mechanism.
+The earliest kinematic approach relies on a pseudo-rigid-body model of the mechanism.
 In this model, flexible segments are modeled as rigid links connected to revolute joints with torsional springs.
 Other structures can be modeled as a combination of rigid links, springs, and dampers.

+Constraint-based design

+In Freedom and Constraint Topology (FACT) and screw-theory-based synthesis, basic compliant elements are first defined and analyzed by their degrees of constraint before being used to construct complex compliant mechanisms.

 Structural optimization approach

-In this method, computational methods are used for topology optimization of the structure.
+These approaches treat the entire structure of the mechanism as one compliant body.
+Computational methods are used for topology optimization of the structure.
 Expected loading and desired motion and force transmission are input and the system is optimized for weight, accuracy, and minimum stresses.
 More advanced methods first optimize the underlying linkage configuration and then optimize the topology around that configuration.
 Other optimization techniques focus topology optimization of the flexure joints by taking as input a rigid mechanism and replacing all the rigid joints with optimized flexure joints.
 To predict the behavior of the structure, finite-element stress analysis is done to find deformation and stresses over the entire structure.

-Other techniques are being conceived to design these mechanisms.
-Compliant mechanisms manufactured in a plane that have motion emerging from said plane are known as lamina emergent mechanisms.